Runner Frequently Asked Questions

 What is gait anaylsis?

-Why do I get stitches and how can I prevent them?
+Why do I get a stitch and how can I prevent them?

-There are still many theories surrounding running ‘stitches’ where you feel a pain in your side, stomach or ribs when you run.
+There are still many theories surrounding the running stitch where you feel a pain in your side, stomach or ribs when you run.

 The causes range from eating foods which are known to cause discomfort when you run, compression of vertebrae in the spine, to a lack of blood flow to the muscles around the diagram, through to pulling of the muscles and tendons which support your organs as they move down as your foot strikes when you run.

-Whilst the causes remain disputed if you suffer regularly with stitches try the following ideas to prevent and treat them when they come;
+Whilst the causes remain disputed if you suffer regularly with a stitch try the following ideas to prevent and treat them when they come;

 - Learn to belly breathe - learn to breathe more deeply by contracting your abs and aiming to exhale as much breath as you can, before then breathing deeply in, pushing your tummy out and allowing the lungs to expand.
 Breath strongly, imaging needing hear your own exhale.